rahulvigneswaran/Data-Driven-Computing-in-Elasticity-via-Chebyshev-Approximation/README.md

       3. Run `truss_analysis.m`.
 3. For **Chebyshev Approximation** :
       1. Install Chebfun library
             1. Install from [the official website](http://www.chebfun.org/download/) (or) use the library included in this repository.
-(Open a issue if you have trouble with this part)
+(Open an issue if you have trouble with this part)
       2. Enter the `Chebyshev Approximation` directory.
       3. Run `truss_analysis.m`.
 4. For **Polynomial Fitting 8 degree** :